xubingyue/avocadodb/Documentation/Books/Manual/ReleaseNotes/UpgradingChanges26.md

 `POST /_api/cursor`.

 The HTTP REST API `POST /_api/cursor` does not accept a `batchSize` parameter value of `0` any longer.
-A batch size of 0 never made much sense, but previous versions of ArangoDB did not check for this value.
+A batch size of 0 never made much sense, but previous versions of AvocadoDB did not check for this value.
 Now creating a cursor using a `batchSize` value 0 will result in an HTTP 400 error response.